Travel beyond tourism, visiting Palestinian refugee camp Bourj El Shamali in Lebanon

 What I do find utterly frustrating is that many people blindly accept the fact that Israel’s right to exist translates into Palestinian non-right to do the same.
 They have no right to have a life because they were expelled from their own hometown, prevented from returning, uprooted from their own society and widely ignored by the rest of the world.

-It took me a bit, but at the end I realized this was a place where dreaming is not allowed in.
+It took me a bit, but in the end, I realized this was a place where dreaming is not allowed in.